Commercial Can Opener vs. Home Electric Can Opener: What Seniors Should Choose

 The jar opener is the better buy for arthritic hands, because it shifts the work away from the hand and toward the tool.

-For older hands and crowded kitchens, non slip kitchen tools are the better buy because they clean faster, store flatter, and handle everyday steadying jobs.
+For older hands and crowded kitchens, non slip kitchen tools are the better buy because they clean faster, store flatter.

 Twist jar opener wins for most seniors because twist jar opener asks for less setup, stores more cleanly, and leaves less sticky cleanup after the jar opens.